-45 17 CFR 240.17Ad-25(c).
+&lt;sup>41 17 CFR 240.17Ad-25(c).

-Standards that is applicable to all directors and used when determining the nomination of a director.
+to a standard criterion outlined in OCC's existing Fitness Standards that is applicable to all directors and used when determining the nomination of a director.
 The SEC Governance Rules require that the nominating committee must have a written evaluation process whereby the nominating committee shall evaluate nominees under consideration for a directorship and evaluate the independence of nominees and directors.
 OCC's proposed changes to the Board Charter clarify this requirement and the role of the GNC when describing the selection of Exchange Directors.
 OCC's proposed changes state that as provided in the By-Laws, each Exchange Director shall, after evaluation by the Governance and Nominating Committee, be elected by the Equity Exchange entitled to vote for such Exchange Director at each annual meeting of stockholders.